 After sending back the kit, individuals will be contacted by the Colorectal Cancer Alliance or Penn Medicine with results within 2-4 weeks.

 If the result is positive, a gastroenterologist from Penn Medicine will reach out to discuss next steps, such as a colonoscopy.

 Costs for a colonoscopy will be covered by the Colorectal Cancer Alliance (CCA).
 If further care is needed or you have a positive cancer diagnosis, Penn Medicine and the Colorectal Cancer Alliance will work together to ensure you get the care you need.

 How do I know my results will be kept confidential?

 The Colorectal Cancer Alliance and Penn Medicine follow all national rules to make sure no one else has access to your results.
 We will release results to your primary care physician (PCP) if your PCP has a Labcorp account.

-WURD Radio, Colorectal Cancer Alliance, the Independence Blue Cross Foundation and Penn Medicine have teamed up to launch “Go To Know,” a new public health campaign to reduce colorectal cancer among African Americans in southeastern Pennsylvania.
+WURD Radio, Colorectal Cancer Alliance, the Independence Blue Cross Foundation, and Penn Medicine have teamed up to launch “Go To Know,” a new public health campaign to reduce colorectal cancer among African Americans in southeastern Pennsylvania.
 Through the campaign, individuals can request a free, at-home fecal immunochemical test (FIT) kit, which screens for blood in the stool as a possible early sign of colorectal cancer.
-The campaign runs through September, 2021.
+The campaign runs through July 31, 2022.

 Who does colorectal cancer affect?
 Am I at-risk?